 - Honoring the Ocean

 Before joining Honors in 2014, Dr. Spear supported the career development of students and faculty with roles in human resources and career services.
-Her interest in career development may be a product of her own unique employment history which includes ballroom dance instructor, Halloween Horror Nights Scareactor and pyrotechnician.
+Her interest in career development may be a product of her own unique employment history, which includes ballroom dance instructor, Halloween Horror Nights Scareactor and pyrotechnician.

 Awards:

-- Outstanding New Advisor, University of Florida, 2017
+- Outstanding New Advisor, 2017

-- Outstanding First-Year Student Advocate Award, University of Florida, 2016
+- Outstanding First-Year Student Advocate Award, 2016